-All donations not otherwise designated to a restricted fund (see below) are budgeted annually by the International Service Board, based on service project needs and priorities as directed by the Representative Council of Urantia Association.
+All donations not otherwise designated to a Restricted (or Program) Fund (see below) are budgeted annually by the International Service Board, based on service project needs and priorities as directed by the Representative Council of Urantia Association.
 All members are elected and serve limited terms as unpaid volunteers in service to Urantia Association, its mission, and the membership.
 Most service project budgets are dependent on the General Fund which provides the greatest flexibility to the Representative Council and the Board for project planning and budgeting, and the initiation of new projects and priorities as opportunity and funding allow.

 All donations designated for one of the following Funds will be held, budgeted, and used only for the purposes described.
 Some donors prefer the ability to specify which service project they wish to support and we welcome all such designated or restricted donations.
 All such donations are identified and accounted for by the Chief Financial Officer by financial statement to the Board and Representatives Council for project support budgets annually.